 You can work from home or your office on one of our e-learning courses, or take a course in a conventional classroom setting.
 Classroom courses are offered evenings and weekends, and in some week long sessions, at the Burnaby campus.

-You do not need to be registered into a program in order to take a part-time course, and you can register online, by FAX or by telephone.
+You do not need to be registered into a program in order to take a Flexible Learning course, and you can register online, by FAX or by telephone.
 You may register for courses prior to applying to the program, with the understanding that taking these courses in advance of acceptance does not guarantee your acceptance into the program.

 Students are responsible for ensuring they meet formal GIS course prerequisites or have the necessary skills and knowledge to complete a course successfully.
 Successful completion of a course without the formal prerequisite does not imply successful completion or credit for the prerequisite course.
 Students who intend to complete one of the GIS programs must formally satisfy all course prerequisites through transfer/exemption credit or Prior Learning Assessment and Recognition.